dd-dent/agentcop-hubbub/README.md

 The CLI reports a **pressure drop** if required headings are missing.

+## VS Code

+The repo ships with `.vscode/tasks.json` so you can run `npm test` via the **AgentCop: Lint Repo** task.
+Failures show up in the Problems panel using the bundled Mocha matcher.

 ## Narrative Cellar

 The `.grimoire/` folder stores the lore behind each component.
 It is a cellar of metaphors and history.
 Peek inside before changing code and add a note when you create something new.